 Other articles in issue 6 have photos comparing the details of the rear floors of various Willys and Mitsubishi models, and different versions of the T90 transmission.

 Many photographs in issue 7 come from an incredible odyssey through junkyards filled with surplus Mitsubishi Jeeps.
-There are also full-page drawings, and other articles including details on springs, frame rivets, and the differences between the M38 and CJV-35U.
+There are also articles about details including springs, frame rivets, and the differences between the M38 and CJV-35U.